Testsealabs Vitamin D Test

 • Vitamin D2 is mainly obtained from foods.

-Vitamin D is transported to the liver, where it is metabolized to 25-hydroxy vitamin D. In medicine, a 25-hydroxy vitamin D blood test is used to determine vitamin D concentration in the body.
+Vitamin D is transported to the liver where it is metabolized to 25-hydroxy vitamin D. In medicine, a 25-hydroxy vitamin D blood test is used to determine vitamin D concentration in the body.
 The blood concentration of 25-hydroxy vitamin D (including D2 and D3) is considered the best indicator of vitamin D status.

 Vitamin D deficiency is now recognized as a global epidemic.
-Virtually every cell in our body has receptors for vitamin D, meaning that they all require a “sufficient” level of vitamin D for adequate functioning.
-The health risks associated with vitamin D deficiency are far more severe than previously thought.
+Virtually every cell in our body has receptors for vitamin D, meaning that they all require "sufficient" levels of vitamin D for adequate functioning.

-• Osteoporosis and osteomalacia
+• Osteoporosis & Osteomalacia

 • Multiple sclerosis